aws/amazon-documentdb-odbc-driver/src/markdown/support/odbc-support-and-limitations.md

 To support BI tools that may use the SQLPrepare interface in auto-generated queries, the driver supports the use of SQLPrepare.
 However, the use of parameters in queries (values left as ?) is not supported in SQLPrepare, SQLExecute and SQLExecDirect.

-## PowerBI Not Been Able to Load DocumentDB ODBC driver library
+## PowerBI Desktop cannot load the DocumentDB ODBC driver library

-If you downloaded Power BI Desktop from the Microsoft Store, you might be unable to use Amazon DocumentDB ODBC driver because of an driver not been able to load issue.
-To address it, you have to do download Power BI Desktop from the [Download Center](https://www.microsoft.com/download/details.aspx?id=58494) instead of Microsoft Store.
+If you downloaded Power BI Desktop from the Microsoft Store, you may be unable to use the Amazon DocumentDB ODBC driver due to a loading issue.
+To address this, download Power BI Desktop from the [Download Center](https://www.microsoft.com/download/details.aspx?id=58494) instead of the Microsoft Store.